rbeer/coursera_submit/README.md

 -----------------------------------------

 ###General
 Invoking the script works pretty much the same as before.
-With the obvious difference, that you can pass it a URI to a file sitting in another directory.
+With the obvious difference that you can pass it a URI to a file sitting in another directory.
 ```
 python3 ./coursera_submit_dirs.py labs/0/python_lab.py --username Bob --password ...
 ```